Differentially Private Release of Event Logs for Process Mining

 PRIPEL accepts a single $\epsilon$ value for both the trace variant anonymization and the timestamp attribute anonymization, and SaCoFa adapts a single $\epsilon$ value for all the events.
-On the contrary, our proposed approach uses different $\epsilon$ values.
-Consequently, we use the average value of the estimated $\epsilon$ values in our approach as input to PRIPEL and SaCoFa.
-We do that in two different settings.
-We run an experiment using the $\epsilon$ values estimated for the trace variant anonymization (i.e., $\epsilon_d$, as explained in Sect.~\ref{sec:app:eps}), and we evaluate the output using the JD.
-Also, we run another experiment using the $\epsilon$ values estimated for the timestamp anonymization (i.e., $\epsilon_t$, as explained in Sect.~\ref{sec:app:eps}), and we evaluate the output using the EMD.
-We use SaCoFa with only the first setting because it anonymizes the case variant query only.
+On the contrary, our proposed approach uses different $\epsilon$ values ($\Phi$).
+Consequently, we use the average, the minimum, and the maximum values of the estimated $\Phi$ values in our approach as input to PRIPEL and SaCoFa and we evaluate the output using the EMD.
+We use SaCoFa with only the frequency EMD because it anonymizes the case variant query only.
+Below, Table~\ref{tbl:emd} presents the average estimated $\epsilon$ values.
+Tables B.2 and B.3 in Appendix~\textbf{B} present the minimum and maximum $\epsilon$ values.
 All the anonymized logs are available in Appendix~\textbf{B}.